-Seek opportunities for contact with professionals through professional development activities such as conferences or seminars.
+• Seek opportunities for contact with professionals through professional development activities such as conferences or seminars.
 You must be current on educational practices.
 Subscribe to a professional journal, not only one related to your particular subject or grade area but also one in general educational research and current themes and topics.
-Journals such as Educational Leadership, a journal published by the Association for Supervision, Curriculum and Development or JSD, published by the National Staff Development Council, would make an excellent addition to your library.
+Journals such as Educational Leadership, a journal published by the Association for Supervision, Curriculum and Development would make an excellent addition to your library.